HenIsrael/violence-detection-web/README.md

 Upload a video file through the web interface.
 The app will:
 1. Send the video to the backend
-2. Backend forwards it to Hugging Face Space
+2. Backend forwards it to Hugging Face Space (or local Gradio app)
 3. ML model analyzes the video
 4. Results are returned and displayed